GoViG: Goal-Conditioned Visual Navigation Instruction Generation via Multimodal Reasoning: Methodology

 \subsection{Multimodal Reasoning Strategies}

-During inference, we leverage the trained multimodal large language model (MLLM) $F_\Theta$, with fixed parameters, employing two structured multimodal reasoning strategies—One-Pass and Interleaved.
+During inference, we leverage the trained MLLM $F_\Theta$, with fixed parameters, employing two structured multimodal reasoning strategies: One-Pass and Interleaved.
 Both approaches explicitly decompose inference into Navigation Visualization and Instruction Generation with Visual Cues, enhancing interpretability and generalization (Fig.~\ref{fig:method overview}(b)).

 \textbf{One-Pass Multimodal Reasoning.} This approach employs a sequential visual forecasting strategy to predict a complete trajectory of visual observations from the initial state to the goal.
 Given an initial visual observation sequence $\mathcal{O}_{\mathrm{init}} = \{o_1, \dots, o_k\}$ and a goal observation $o_g$, the model iteratively predicts subsequent visual frames: $ \hat{\mathcal{O}} = \{\hat{o}_{k+1}, \dots, \hat{o}_{k+t}\}$ until a predicted observation $\hat{o}_{k+t}$ satisfies the visual similarity criterion defined by the Structural Similarity Index (SSIM)~\cite{wang2004ssim}: $ \mathrm{SSIM}(\hat{o}_{k+t}, o_g) > \tau$.
 We then strategically select $m{-}1$ representative intermediate frames:$ \{\hat{o}_{i_1}, \dots, \hat{o}_{i_{m-1}}\}$ from the sequence $ \{o_2, \dots, o_k, \hat{o}_{k+1}, \dots, \hat{o}_{k+t}\}$ as inputs to generate the final navigation instruction: